 There's no such thing as an ordinary day at Red Hat.
-We hire creative, passionate students who are ready to work and learn within an innovative and dynamic company.
+We hire creative, passionate students who are ready to work and learn within a dynamic company.
 We have an open and collaborative culture that's based on meritocracy--letting the best ideas win.
 Freedom and courage are two of our core values, which is why our interns need to be comfortable taking risks and exploring the unknown.
 Yet being a Red Hatter isn't just about boldness; it's also about demonstrating commitment and being held accountable by colleagues.

 "As soon as I set foot in the Red Hat offices, I was encouraged to give feedback and share ideas."

 An internship gives you unique insight into life at Red Hat.
 You'll work within a department, like Sales or Engineering, but you will also have the opportunity to come together with all of our interns and learn from each other.
 Through lunch-and-learns with executives, volunteer opportunities, day trips, and after-work events, you'll build a valuable network of peers and other professionals.

 Forget about mindless tasks or filling coffee cups.
 This is a fast-paced, high energy kind of job.
 You will be immediately integrated as a full member of your team, with real responsibilities from the first day you walk through the door.

 How long does the Red Hat intern program last?

 In the United States, our intern program runs from mid-May to early August.
 If the intern is available and their team needs more help, sometimes we are able to extend the internship into the academic year.

 "Within a week I had made my first code contribution to an open source project, and before long, I had half a dozen bugs fixed and had added a small feature an administration client."

 Read full story